-As feature phones are slightly smaller in size than smartphones, it is easier to find phones that feel comfortable in hands.
+As feature phones are slightly smaller in size than smartphones, it is easier to find phones that feel comfortable in the hands.
 By the same token, you need to make sure that the phone has a decent-sized dial pad and a large enough screen.
 Some feature phones also have assistance features for the elderly.
 That allows an elderly family member to press an SOS button to trigger a phone call to any pre-selected emergency contacts.

 Here are some helpful downloads

 Thank you for reading this post.
 I hope it helped you in developing a better understanding of cellular networks.
 Sometimes, we need extra support, especially when preparing for a new job, studying a new topic, or buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you: